 Let me introduce myself before I tell you what flespi is and why we created it.

-I was the first person who launched SaaS version of the system in dutch datacenter with few servers and I was the one who spent sleepless nights if anything went wrong with the software, hardware or network.
-During our 2nd partner conference in Logoisk (far-far back in 2011) with a hundred of largest partners from all over the world who came to Belarus to discuss business opportunities, we experienced a major crash of a few database servers where we hosted SaaS version of the software nowadays named Wialon Hosting.
-And it was me who at 1 AM, a few hours before the conference opening speech, just after the welcome dinner, made my best to eliminate the crash and yes, I managed to fixed it correctly and nobody even noticed this downtime.
+I was the first person who launched the SaaS version of the system in a dutch datacenter with a few servers and I was the one who spent sleepless nights if anything went wrong with the software, hardware or network.
+During our 2nd partner conference in Logoisk (far-far back in 2011) with a hundred of the largest partners from all over the world who came to Belarus to discuss business opportunities, we experienced a major crash of several database servers where we hosted SaaS version of the software now known as Wialon Hosting.
+And it was me who at 1 AM, a few hours before the conference opening speech, just after the welcome dinner, made my best to eliminate the crash and yes, I managed to fix it and nobody even noticed this downtime.
 Nowadays Wialon Hosting is running on a few racks filled with hundreds of servers administered by a perfect SRE team and we even have our own NOC.

-So what I did next?
-Sure, I put Wialon v1 sources on the shelf and one more time rewrote everything.
+So what did I do next?
+Sure, I put Wialon v1 sources on the shelf and rewrote everything one more time.
 The name for this new product was Wialon Beta2 and after we started to sell it as Wialon B2.

-A year or two passed, our software conquered Russian market.
-It was simple, web-based (yeah, we developed proprietary web-server, you may just google "adf_http_server"), relatively cheap, fast and very scalable.
+A year or two passed and our software conquered the Russian market.
+It was simple, web-based (yeah, we developed proprietary web-server, you may just google "adf_http_server"), relatively cheap, fast, and very scalable.

-We had dozens of installations on customer servers, solved a variety of support questions and what should I do next?
+We had dozens of installations on customer servers, solved a variety of support questions and what did I have to do next?
 Obviously — full rewrite!

-So after 2009 Wialon became cloud software and since then we’ve had no chances for full rewrite.
-Hundreds of thousands vehicles controlled by the system made it impossible.
+So after 2009, Wialon became cloud software and since then we’ve had no chances for a full rewrite.
+Hundreds of thousands of vehicles controlled by the system made it impossible.

 Yes, obviously, we rewrote a few internal components, tried to develop special AI methods for detecting fuel thefts and fillings, constantly optimizing some things, but preserved distributed, monolithic design and a large customer base, that got used to the software which is becoming a kind of anchor in using new technologies.
 We couldn’t even rewrite any algorithm, because it would change all the stats for the customers and we would need to support both old and new versions of the algorithm.
 And this is always weird.

-So, two years ago I took a few smart brains, very experienced in the area and we created the team. flespi team.
-First we tried to create special components to be used in Wialon, but then, approximately a year ago, we decided to target commercial market as well with a product that is proudly made by developers for developers.
-Yes, now we have some kind of beta version, not ready to be immediately used in super large projects.
+So, two years ago I took a few smart brains, very experienced in the area and we created a team. flespi team.
+First, we tried to create special components to be used in Wialon, but then, approximately a year after, we decided to target the commercial market as well with a product that is proudly made by developers for developers.
+Yes, now we have some kind of beta version, not ready for immediate use in super large projects.
 But this is totally ok for one more start from scratch.

-Why we did it?
+Why did we do it?
 Because we want to have full control over what is going on.
 Do you know why rally drivers do not use ABS and automatic gearboxes?
 Just because they want to have total control over each moment of driving.
-The same we are - we want to be able to predict everything and fix any situation that may occur during any type of load on the software.
-I had so many examples in my professional career when you are pushing the software on its limits, then suddenly third party libraries start to fail.
-And it is a usual case that the attempt to fix such bugs does not succeed or takes so much time...
+The same here — we want to be able to predict everything and fix any situation that may occur during any type of load on the software.
+I had so many examples in my professional career when you push the software to its limits, then suddenly third-party libraries start to fail.
+And it is often the case that trying to fix such bugs does is not successful or takes so much time...

-Soon on the blog I will publish several articles on the principle of architecture we are using and why we are doing this way.
+Soon on the blog, I will publish several articles on the principle of architecture we are using and why we are doing it this way.
 Stay connected.